Here are the history-making LGBTQ officials in the Biden administration

 Buttigieg is the first openly gay Senate-confirmed Cabinet member in U.S. history and has served as Transportation secretary in the Biden administration since February 2021.

-Rick Grenell, who served as the acting director of national intelligence from February to May under President Trump, was the first openly LGBTQ Cabinet secretary but was not confirmed by the Senate.
+Richard Grenell, who served as acting director of national intelligence for just over three months under President Trump in 2020, was the first openly LGBTQ Cabinet secretary but was not confirmed by the Senate.

-After his nomination was announced in December 2020, Buttigieg recalled watching the confirmation hearing of James Hormel, an openly gay man nominated as an ambassador during the Clinton administration who faced staunch Republican opposition.
+After Buttigieg’s nomination was announced in December 2020, he recalled watching the confirmation hearing of James Hormel, an openly gay man nominated as an ambassador during the Clinton administration who faced staunch Republican opposition.

 “So, two decades later, I can’t help but think of a 17-year-old somewhere who might be watching us right now, somebody who wonders whether and where they belong in the world or even in their own family,” Buttigieg said at the time.
 “And I’m thinking about the message that today’s announcement is sending to them.”